postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/faqs-monitors.md

 ### Can I upload files or attach data files?

+Because monitors run in the cloud, there are some differences compared to sending requests and running collections in Postman:

-You can't attach files to requests, like you can in the request builder, but you can upload data as a raw request body.
-Also, you can't attach data files, like you can in the collection runner, but you can access files using APIs such as Google Docs, Google Sheets, and Dropbox.
+* You can't attach form data or binary files to requests like you can in the [request builder](https://learning.postman.com/docs/sending-requests/requests/#form-data).
+Instead, you can add [raw data](https://learning.postman.com/docs/sending-requests/requests/#raw-data) on the request's **Body** tab to send JSON or other text data with the request.

+* You can't import data files like you can in the [collection runner](/docs/running-collections/working-with-data-files/).
+Instead, you can use files that can be retrieved by an API from cloud services such as Google Docs or Dropbox.

 ### Are static IP addresses dedicated to individual customers or shared?